ApurrvSemwal16/F1-Qualifying-Predictor-and-Stat-Graphs/README.md

 NOTE: If any error is found or any bug is found in the codes, kindly update them to my email given below, any help in fixing and making this better will be highly appreciated and credited.

 Thank You
-Apurrv Semwal
+-Apurrv Semwal
-2024365054.apurrv@ug.sharda.ac.in
+-2024365054.apurrv@ug.sharda.ac.in
-Sharda University (CS-A)
+-Sharda University (CS-A)